open-afc-project/openafc/README.md

 ### Step 6: Run the tests

-TBD
-Make sure that all tests are passing before submitting a pull request.
+Make sure that all regression tests are passing before submitting a pull request.

 ### Step 7: Push your branch to GitHub